-THE CUT & CONSTRUCTION OF MEN'S POCKETS, c.1350 - 1850 1-Day Course - 21st July Pockets of all shapes and sizes were incorporated into the construction of men's garments, and these will be explored on the course.
+THE CUT & CONSTRUCTION OF MEN'S POCKETS, c.1350 - 1850 1-Day Course - 21st July 8 places Pockets of all shapes and sizes were incorporated into the construction of men's garments, and these will be explored on the course.
 Pockets were essential to keep one's belongings close at hand; at the ready when needed.
 Besides being practical and useful, pockets within garments have often been a structural part of clothes, supporting the shape of a coat or waistcoat, or helping to bulk out the puff of a pair of trunkhose.
 Extant examples from the School Collections of these items will be available for close inspection and handling, including 18th and early 19th century coats, waistcoats and breeches.
 Students will work samples of various cut and construction techniques.
-TUTORS - Melanie Braun & Jenny Tiramani £97.50 full price/ £67.50 concession price 8 places FREE CLASSES WEEK 5-Day Class - 19th to 23rd August We are offering five days of classes with no fees to pay for students who could not otherwise afford to come and study here.
-There is a choice of two different classes as follows: A RIDING COAT & GOWN c.1520 - 30 Students will collaborate on the reconstruction of a c.1530 parti-coloured riding coat and gown that will be added to the growing wardrobe of reconstructed clothing already made for Jack Brotchie as Matthaus Schwarz, the German accountant who recorded his clothing in his surviving 'Book of Clothes'.
-TUTOR - Jenny Tiramani 8 places A POLONAISE & PETTICOAT c.
-1770 - 80 Students will collaborate on the reconstruction of a 'Robe à la Polonaise' and matching petticoat from the NGV Melbourne, that will appear in the forthcoming volume of Patterns of Fashion.
-Using a patterned silk, especially woven for this project, together with the pattern of the garments taken by Claire Thornton, students will get the chance to work various techniques needed for the construction of the ensemble.
-TUTOR - Claire Thornton 8 places Places can be booked by writing to us at info@theschoolofhistoricaldress.org.uk.
-The message should state which class is being applied for, and some details about the student and their area of interest.
+TUTORS - Melanie Braun & Jenny Tiramani £97.50 full price/ £67.50 concession price Students may keep all toiles/samples at the end of all the courses, except on the free classes in August.
+All materials will be provided.